 There is a lot of discussion on these, and no definitive answers.
 These are considered a 'post mining' crystal because after the calcite (base crystal) is taken from the ground, somehow copper, gypsum (the clear sparkles or 'fur') and other minerals combine or form to cause the fuzzy blue appearance.
-Some people say this happens on its own, and some have suggested that miners may have figured out how to help the process along.
-I still think they are beautiful either way, just wanted to be honest.
+Some people say this happens on its own, and some have suggested that miners may have figured out how to help the process along using a natural solution.
+I still think they are beautiful either way, and also still rare, just wanted to be honest.

 BACK ROW LEFT: 230 grams, 3.5" x 2" x 2"

 BACK ROW CENTER: 125 grams, 2.75" x 2" x 2"

 BACK ROW RIGHT: 240 grams, 3.5" x 2.75" x 2"

 FRONT ROW LEFT: 45 grams, 2" x 1.25" x 1.75"

 FRONT ROW RIGHT: 75 grams, 2.25" x .5" x 1.5"

 You will receive the exact piece you choose!
 There are also larger options on the website!

 You can find more general stone info on our 'Crystal Quick Facts' page if you are interested in learning more.
 All Contempo Crystals items are packed with love and care, and come with a free crystal gift and a mini palo santo stick.